 Sleep-related issues due to coronavirus anxiety (in anticipation)Coronavirus anxiety has a negative impact on mental and physical health.
 It can result in many physical symptoms, including sleep-related issues.
 Many people around the globe live in constant fear of contracting the infection.
 And various others have disturbed daily schedules while caring for their loved ones who’ve already been infected.
 Signs and symptoms of insomnia due to coronavirus anxiety include:

 - Having difficulty staying asleep during the night

 - Light shallow sleep/ failure to get deep sleep

 - Feeling stressed out and anxious

 - Sleeplessness due to shift work and changes in schedule

+Insomnia while having Covid-19 infectionSome Covid-19 patients and survivors with long-term symptoms have reported experiencing insomnia.
+However, insomnia is not usually listed as a primary Covid-19 symptom.
 It is rather a secondary problem, where other symptoms such as breathlessness, dry cough, and fever make sleeping difficult.
 Other accompanying issues like increased heartbeat, body pain, etc can also lead to disturbed sleep.
 Fear of being sick with Covid can also put the body on high alert and make it hard to sleep.

 Insomnia after recovering from Covid-19There are many who report a change in their sleeping patterns after recovering from Covid-19.
 Some reasons that have been attributed to it include: